An explanation is

 After much research, I found out that winding bobbined

-were done with a 'winder nozzle' that fit down
+at the right) were done with a 'winder nozzle' that

-inbetween the coil's bobbin sides and still moved back
+fit down in between the coil's bobbin sides and still

 I had enough problems trying to find the cams and